multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

     cvmfs_config stat -v software.eessi.io
     ```

-    To check which files are included in the CernVM client cache, use:
+    To check which files are included in the CernVM-FS client cache, use:

     ```{ .bash .copy }
     sudo cvmfs_talk -i software.eessi.io cache list